AFMason/MasonLab/content/authors/NewMember/_index.md

 ---
 # Display name
-title: Aleksa Lakic
+title: New member

 # Full name (for SEO)
-first_name: Aleksa
+first_name: New
-last_name: Lakic
+last_name: Member

 # Username (this should match the folder name)
 authors:
-  - Aleksa
+  - NewMember

 # Is this the primary user of the site?
 superuser: false